 - In the case of students who go abroad for studying medicine, their academic curriculum of 6 years comprises of 5 years of academic study and one year of the mandatory internship.

 - The medical study in India is divided into nine semesters each of six months.

-The Remarkable Advantages of Studying Medicine in India
+The Remarkable Advantages of MBBS in India

 Medical studies in India in the top medical colleges offer ample of advantages to the students.
 There are several top MBBS colleges in India where you are going to learn a lot and have a successful career ahead.